 A few years ago the rain season just kept going.
 It was horrible.
 It was pretty much raining non-stop for 2 months.
 The rain season seems to extend well into December which previously was somewhat drier.
 Apart from the rainy months, it’s usually nice and sunny, and occasional showers.

 It starts getting busy around Christmas and the high season extends until the end of February or so.
 After that, it starts slowing down except during the full moon dates.
 Then it’s always quite busy.
-Apparently, in August, the island too gets more visitors for instance from Europeans who have their summer holidays.
+Apparently, in August, the island too gets more visitors from Europe when we have our summer holidays.

 I like the buzz of the high season and because then you have more choice when it comes to restaurants and shops.
 Some food stalls and boutiques close for the quieter months and then reopen again when there are more people.